 I learned a lot in South Africa that I took back to my role at Accenture.
 I really enjoyed working directly with the startup founders because of their passion about their idea succeeding.

-Through necessity, startup for consistency are thin, nimble and quick to respond.
+Through necessity, start-ups are thin, nimble and quick to respond.
 Being immersed in that environment encourages you to think that way.
 I learnt how to do a lot with a little and came back with a more entrepreneurial mindset.
-Things happen very quickly in startup for consistency, and I came back wanting to challenge how my team and clients think, in a good way.
+Things happen very quickly in start-ups, and I came back wanting to challenge how my team and clients think, in a good way.

 The challenges of startups are limited time and money on a very small scale.
 Most ideas need to be made possible with only a couple of people, or you need to find investor funding.